ameliaritger/ocnms-scoping-comments/README.md

 ### You will need to make the following changes to the repository to get it working for you:

-1. Download the public scoping comments template from `data/template/` and copy/paste your comments and associated details within this file. **Save the file as a .csv.** The code can handle multiple files, if you want to save comments as multiple .csv files.
+1. Download the public scoping comments template from `data/template/` and copy/paste your comments and associated details within this file. **Copy the text from any attachments and paste that text into the "comment" column**.
+Then, **save the file as a .csv.** The code can handle multiple files, if you want to save comments as multiple .csv files.
 2. Upload your now-formatted public scoping comments .csv file(s) to `data/`.
 The code is written to handle multiple .csv files.
 3. Go into `code/` and find `comment_sort.Rmd`.
 Locate the code chunk labeled "**Generate categories and input keywords**".
 Everything to the left of `<-` is a category or sub-category, everything to the right and contained within `c()` is (generally) a keyword.
 Change the categories/subcategories and keywords to your needs. **DO NOT USE SPACES in your category/subcategory names**, instead follow [standard programming naming conventions](https://www.freecodecamp.org/news/programming-naming-conventions-explained/).
-The code is written in snake_case, but you can change the case to your preference.
+The code is written in snake case, but you can change the syntax to your preference.

 ### After following the above steps, the code will generate the following outputs:

-These outputs will be stored in `sorted/`.

-1. `comments_sorted.csv` : This is a .csv file containing all your public comments that have now been sorted into your established categories/subcategories using the keywords you provided in step 3 above.
+1. In `sorted/`: A .csv file called `comments_sorted.csv` containing all your public comments that have now been sorted into your established categories/subcategories using the keywords you provided in step 3 above.
+There are also columns that show the total number of categories each comment was sorted into, and list the categories each comment was sorted into.
-2. Individual .csv files for each category/subcategory, named using the category/subcategory names you provided in step 3 above.
+2. In `sorted/category-specific`: Individual .csv files for each category/subcategory, named using the category/subcategory names you provided in step 3 above.